LSU officially hires Lane Kiffin as Tigers' next head football coach

 Trending News

-LSU sent two planes from Baton Rouge to Oxford just before 1:30 p.m., which are expected to return Sunday evening with Kiffin, his family and staff members.
+LSU sent two planes from Baton Rouge to Oxford just before 1:30 p.m., which are expected to return just before 5 p.m. on Sunday with Kiffin, his family and staff members.

-LSU AD Verge Ausberry and COO Julie Cromer left about 40 minutes ago and are set to touch down in three minutes to get new LSU head football coach Lane Kiffin and whoever else is coming with him.— Michael Cauble (@Cauble) November 30, 2025

-I'll be where ever Lane is when he lands here in BR, whenever he lands. @WBRZ pic.twitter.com/md53qcuIyn

 Kiffin will reportedly bring most of his offensive staff from Oxford to Baton Rouge with him, as well as general manager Billy Glasscock.